johnlayton/eatclub/README.md

   and have time windows when they are valid, as well as quantity available.
   Deals will have a foreign key relationship to Restaurant.

+- Indexes would be created on frequently queried fields such as deal open/close times, restaurant open/close times, and cuisine names to optimize query performance.